 Iodine has a multitude of oxidation states, partitions significantly into organic matter, and can be volatile at environmental conditions, all of which affects its transport and speciation in groundwater systems.
 Fortunately, the only primary oxidation states for iodine in environmental systems are elemental iodine, I2, iodide, I–, and iodate, IO3– [16].
 A figure illustrating these oxidation states can be seen in figure 1.
 Iodine also partitions into organic matter and there is evidence for both biotic and abiotic mechanisms for the incorporation of inorganic iodine into organic molecules [13].
 Iodine cycling with respect to organic matter still has many unresolved questions, including the dominant mechanisms, and where those mechanisms come into play.
 Some of the iodine bearing organic compounds and elemental iodine are volatile, and can degas and escape from soils [17].
 Given the wide variety of forms iodine can take in a given system, significant effort has been made toward analytical tools to separate different forms of iodine.
-Common techniques take advantage of a chromatographic methods, such as high pressure liquid chromatography (HPLC) in combination with a ICPMS to study iodine speciation [29].
+Common techniques take advantage of chromatographic methods, such as high pressure liquid chromatography (HPLC) in combination with a ICPMS to study iodine speciation [29].
 Recent studies of transport behavior have leveraged these tools to study the behavior of the inorganic, aqueous iodine species and representative organoiodine compounds in specific media [18].
 In spite of these efforts, an accurate picture of iodine transport in groundwater systems remains elusive.

 Objectives